 Grieving is invaluable, and it’s a skill that can be used throughout your life in many situations.
 If you understand how to grieve now, you can avoid a lot of unnecessary heartache down the road.

 You may have heard someone say that grief has different stages and that we have to walk through each stage to “get past the pain.”
 Talking about stages of grief can be helpful for understanding our reactions, as long as we don’t view those stages too rigidly.
-They don’t always follow a specific progression; grieving people don’t say, “I’m in stage one now, and I’m just about ready to step into the next stage.”
+Healthy grief doesn’t follow a specific progression; grieving people don’t say, “I’m in stage one now, and I’m just about ready to step into the next stage.”
 Stages can blend.
 Sometimes you might skip back and forth between them.
-For that reason it may be more helpful to view them as four “grief tasks” to work through, rather than four consecutive stages:J. William Worden PhD, Grief Counseling and Grief Therapy: A Handbook for the Mental Health Practitioner (New York: Springer Publishing Company, 2009).
+For that reason it may be more helpful to view them as four “grief tasks” to work through, rather than four consecutive stages.

 When you first hear about a loss, you may experience shock or denial.
 You might think, No!
 This couldn’t have happened; it just doesn’t make sense!
 It may take a few weeks for your mind to catch up with reality.
 Difficulty sleeping, a change in appetite or a strong desire to be with others may show up at this point in your life.
 In extreme cases, people may experience delusions as they wait for their loved one to return.
-This was how Queen Victoria responded after the death of Prince Albert.
-At times she spoke to him in the palace and had his clothes laid out ready to be worn.
-That may sound bizarre, but people often do similar things in more subtle ways.
-For instance, you might deny how much the loss hurts, saying, “I can always find another friend,” or, “My parents were fighting a lot with each other; the divorce is probably for the best.”
+You might deny how much the loss hurts, saying, “I can always find another friend,” or, “My parents were fighting a lot with each other; the divorce is probably for the best.”
 Though these denials may temporarily deaden the pain, having a clear picture of what you’ve lost will help you move to the second task.

 Once you’ve faced the despair, with time and God’s help, you will increasingly be able to accept the loss and realize that life goes on.
 You may have had your identity wrapped up in the person or relationship that has been lost.
 Understanding that you still have an identity apart from what has been lost is necessary to move ahead.
 Acceptance isn’t about trying to block the loss out of your mind.
 Instead, it’s about realizing that the loss will change your world, and that you’re still meant to have a whole and healthy life in this new and different world.
 You’ll have the ability to focus on future living once you’re able to say goodbye with your heart to the things or people you’ve lost.

 In some ways this is a continuation of Task 3.
 Here you are able to take specific, concrete steps to go on with your life in this new world.
 Memories and sadness remain, but there’s a new strength to move on.
 In this stage you may be able to look back at how you’ve grown from the entire ordeal, and you may even reach out to others who are hurting.
 In Joshua 1:2, God tells Joshua, “Moses my servant is dead.
-Now then, you and all these people, get ready to cross the Jordan River.”
+Now therefore arise, go over this Jordan, you and all this people, into the land that I am giving to them, to the people of Israel.”
 Joshua already knew Moses was dead — that was obvious!
 But God was giving Joshua the opportunity to move forward with the plans God had for him.
 If we choose to stay stuck in grief and loss forever, we’ll never know how God could have used us.

 OK, so you understand that dealing with your grief and pain is sometimes a long road, and that you may have to walk the same section of it several times before healing starts to happen.
 But that doesn’t sound very encouraging, does it?
 Fortunately, there are some specific things you can do while you’re walking that road.
 And while no single action is the key to everyone’s walk of grief, some of these suggestions may help you.

 It sounds easy enough: “My sister was killed,” or “My horse died,” or “My parents divorced.”
 But try to go deeper than that.
 Besides the obvious loss, what are you going to have to live without?
-Are you losing a friend?
-Are you losing a source of stability?
-Are you losing an encourager?
 Sometimes writing down your losses can allow you to come back later and see how the relationship impacted you.